sugar-ryusei/3DFaciesModel/README.md

     python dataset_generation.py

-Also, run the following command to generate the training and validation dataset:
+"3DFaciesModel* also includes annotated images for the sample outcrop data.

+Generate the training and validation datasets consisting of outcrop images and their corresponding annotated images by running:

     python file_select.py